The Architecture of Visual Persuasion

 Selected Publications & Projects

-For a full academic record, feel free to [view my CV here] or [download it as a PDF].
-You can also follow me on YouTube or join the conversation on [Social Media].
+For a full academic record, feel free to [view my CV here].
+You can also follow me on YouTube or join the conversation on Instagram.
 I look forward to connecting with you!